PlaidWeb/publ-site/content/manual/formats/Entry file format.md

     will appear as e.g. `https://queer.party/@fluffy`.
 See the [user configuration file](1341) and [admin guide](732) for more information.

+    ==Note:== Only a single `Auth:` header is supported.
+If more than one is present, only one will be used, and it is undefined as to which one that is.

 * <span id="attach">**`Attach`**: Another entry to "attach" to this one, useful for defining arbitrary content sections or the like.
 This can be by file path or by entry ID.

     This is to be used with the [`entry.attachments`](115#attachments) and [`entry.attached`](115#attached) template functions, as well as the related [view parameters](150#attachments)